Flawless Physio Logo

 Can running shoes help Bunions?

-Bunions cause a deviation of the big toe away from the midline (hallux valgus), and in severe cases, they may move over or under the second toe, which can lead to secondary Hammertoes.
+Bunions cause a deviation of the big toe away from the midline (hallux valgus), and in severe cases, they may move over or under the second toe, leading to secondary Hammertoes.
 In other cases, there may be a twist or rotation of the big toe rather than a noticeable deviation of the big toe.

-Most people with bunions have pain on the base of the big toe joint that is aggravated by walking and running, while others may not have pain.
-Incorrect running shoes can cause secondary injuries such as Morton’s Neuroma, Capsulitis, Stress Fractures, Mallet Toes and Metatarsalgia.
+Most people with bunions have pain on the base of the big toe joint aggravated by walking and running, while others may not.
+Bunions can cause secondary injuries such as Morton’s Neuroma, Capsulitis, Stress Fractures, Mallet Toes and Metatarsalgia.

 So, selecting the right running shoes is crucial for runners with bunions, as it can help alleviate pain and prevent secondary injuries that may result from wearing incorrect shoes.
-Throughout this article, we will explain the most important features to look for in running shoes for bunions, and we will provide recommendations for the best running shoes.
+Throughout this article, we will explain the most important features to look for in running shoes for bunions and provide recommendations for the best running shoes.

 Best Running Shoes For Bunions